GoogleCloudPlatform/java-docs-samples/bigquery/README.md

-# Getting Started with BigQuery
+# Getting Started with BigQuery is nice to have

 The samples have been moved to live alongside the Java client libraries for Cloud BigQuery: